temporalio/documentation/docs/content/how-to-view-search-attributes-of-a-cluster-using-tctl.md

 <!-- prettier-ignore -->
 import * as WhatIsASearchAttribute from './what-is-a-search-attribute.md'

-Use the following command to view the <preview page={WhatIsASearchAttribute}>Search Attribute</preview> keys currently indexed by the Cluster:
+Use the following command to view the <preview page={WhatIsASearchAttribute}>Search Attributes</preview> currently indexed by the Cluster:

 ```bash
 tctl cluster get-search-attributes